ChargePi/ChargePi-go/ReadMe.md

 # ⚡ ChargePi-go

-## What is ChargePi-go?

-ChargePi is an open-source, Linux based ⚡Charging Point🔌 project with OCPP support with an API and UI.
+ChargePi is an open-source, Linux based ⚡Charging Point🔌 "framework".
+It makes your EV charging station smart by abstracting and unifying the hardware components into a customizable, modular Charge Point with OCPP 1.6 and 2.0.1 support, an intuitive UI for easy management and an API for custom integrations.
 It is highly customizable, simple to make and supports both off-the-shelf and commercial hardware.

 ## Concepts